If so, you can save up to £600. Don’t forget to select the member rate when booking.

 Transformation through innovation, technology and talent

 Sustainable Development Goals 7 and 13 define the need globally for all to have access to clean energy.
-Demand for energy continues to grow - by an estimated 25% by 2040 - as the population expands and energy delivers wellbeing and better living standards to all.
+Demand for energy continues to grow - by an estimated 25% by 2040 - as the population expands, and energy delivers wellbeing and better living standards to all.
 Almost 3 billion people still don’t have access to modern, safe energy for cooking, and almost a billion don’t have access to electricity and the services it provides.

 The climate science is clear - we must remove harmful greenhouse gases from the atmosphere to levels that limit the damage that global temperature rises can cause.
 Therefore, transformational change is needed in our approach to developing, supplying and using energy and the pace of change must accelerate.